hcarnes/hcarnes.github.io/_posts/2018-01-09-struct_your_stuff.markdown

 published: true
 ---

-The `Struct` class is a quick way to create a class object without having to write out the initialize method or attribute accessors.
+The `Struct` class is a quick way to create a class without having to write out the initialize method or attribute accessors.
 Struct should be used when you have a simple object model with a known set of attributes.
 While arrays and hashes also provide simple ways to structure data, the `Struct` class offers an opportunity to create cleaner code by encapsulating attributes into a class.
 ![chill_kitty](https://i.imgur.com/nqTnKNU.png)

 ## What about Arrays and Hashes?